How to Start Exercising and Stick to It

 Make chores count.
 House and yard work can be quite a workout, especially when done at a brisk pace.
 Scrub, vacuum, sweep, dust, mow, and weed—it all counts.

 Look for ways to add extra steps.
 Take the stairs instead of the elevator or escalator.
-Park farther from the entrance, rather than right out front.
+Park farther from a building entrance, rather than right out front.
 Get off your train or bus one stop early.
 The extra walking adds up.

 Ditch the car whenever possible.
 Instead of driving everywhere, walk or bike instead when the distance is doable.